Why AI Code Assistants Waste Your Context Window — and How RAG Fixes It

 Why does this happen architecturally?

-The cause is rooted in RoPE (Rotary Position Embeddings), the positional encoding scheme used in most modern language models.
-RoPE works by rotating the query and key vectors by angles that are proportional to their positions in the sequence.
-The key consequence: the dot product between a query at position m and a key at position n includes a term that depends on their relative distance (m−n).
-As that distance grows, the rotational difference introduces a decay in the inner product — semantically relevant tokens at distant positions must overcome this rotational penalty to receive high attention.
-Tokens near the beginning of the sequence are at low distance from almost every other token, giving them an inherent structural advantage.
-The model also learns, through training, to rely heavily on the most recent tokens for predicting the next one.
-The result: early tokens and the last few tokens both get reliable attention; the middle of a long context is structurally disadvantaged by both effects simultaneously.
+Two mechanisms contribute.
+The first is RoPE (Rotary Position Embeddings), which is the positional encoding scheme in most modern open-source language models (LLaMA, Mistral, GPT-NeoX).
+RoPE encodes position by rotating the query and key vectors by angles proportional to their positions.
+The dot product between a query at position m and a key at position n includes a term that decays with relative distance (m−n) — semantically relevant tokens far from the query position must overcome a rotational penalty to receive attention weight.
+Tokens near the start of the sequence are close to almost every other position, giving them a structural advantage.

 A 2024 paper from the University of Washington, MIT, and Google (Found in the Middle) demonstrated that this bias can be partially corrected by calibrating attention weights at inference time — but this requires modifying the model's internals, something you cannot do when calling an API.